astrauc/enee245/lab9/README.md

 >[!NOTE]
 >I have no idea how correct my implementations are .
 > I did not feel like testing it all today, so lets do that tomorrow (Tuesday)

+btw the display module doesnt work and also lab10 for this womp womp